Deiahri/portfolio-v2/README.md

 ## Inspiration

-This portfolio site was heavily inspired by the design and structure of Andrija Djordjevic's portfolio: [https://andrijaweb.vercel.app/](https://andrijaweb.vercel.app/).
+This portfolio site was heavily inspired by the design and structure of Andrija Djordjevic's (@andrijaweb) portfolio: [https://andrijaweb.vercel.app/](https://andrijaweb.vercel.app/).

 ## Contributing